myzhang1029/slib/README.md

 a library written in C, and for any usage.

 ## Building
-If you are using MinGW and you don't have a MSYS, try:
+If you are using MinGW and you don't have MSYS, try:
  ```cmd
  > make -f Makefile.mingw PREFIX=prefix
  > make install